 At first, you may experience some difficulties while setting up a new learning model.
 Teachers or trainers will have to change their teaching methods significantly, like reorganizing activities and curriculum.
 But after you do it once, you can further reuse the same planning.

 When moving learners to the computer lab station, in a school setting particularly, you will need additional supervisory support from a teaching assistant.
 Otherwise, if the primary trainer is required to supervise instead of providing additional support, you will lose the personalized aspect of this model.

-Another challenge is to choose the software and find or create your own learning content.
-You should take into account the ease of use for both teachers and students, assessment options, results tracking, cost, etc. You might want to start with some all-inclusive tools like Easygenerator.
-Easygenerator is a good start allowing to create courses and interactive quizzes, track learners results and share them, check learners engagement and more.
+You might want to start with some all-inclusive tools like Easygenerator.
+Easygenerator is a good start allowing to create courses and interactive quizzes, track learners’ results and share them, check learners’ engagement, and more.